julianschill/klipper-led_effect/docs/LED_Effect.md

 as groups of Red, Green, and Blue.
 The range for each color is a decimal number from 0.0 to 1.0.
 So for yellow, you would use ( 1.0, 1.0, 0.0 ).

-Individual colors should be wrapped in parenthesis and separated by commas.
+Individual colors should be wrapped in parentheses and separated by commas.

 Some Sample Palettes: